TravelingTechGuy/SecureSeed/README.md

 ```

 ## Using Random.org API
-To use Random.org, please register on the site (free), create a free API key (1000 free calls supported), and place the URI and API key in a `.env` file at the top of the directory
+To use Random.org, please register on the site (free), create a free API key (1000 free calls supported), and place the URI and API key in a `.env` file at the top directory.
 ```env
 RO_URI=https://api.random.org/json-rpc/4/invoke
 RO_APIKEY=<your API key>